 | 0x9 | EXCESSIVE_LOAD | 17 |

-PR #1606 (merged Apr 23 2026, draft-17 → main) generalised reset codes across all request streams: added GOING_AWAY (0x4), EXPIRED_AUTH_TOKEN (0x7), SESSION_CLOSED; aligned TOO_FAR_BEHIND / EXPIRED between stream-reset and PUBLISH_DONE registries.
+PR #1606 (merged Apr 23 2026, draft-17 → main) generalised reset codes across all request streams: added GOING_AWAY (0x4), EXPIRED_AUTH_TOKEN (0x7), SESSION_CLOSED; aligned TOO_FAR_BEHIND / EXPIRED between stream-reset and PUBLISH_DONE registries. draft-18 then split DELIVERY_TIMEOUT into OBJECT_DELIVERY_TIMEOUT (replacing the old code) and a new SUBGROUP_DELIVERY_TIMEOUT (PR #1605, merged May 12).

 draft-17 also clarified termination semantics: